 Experimental Season for Buck Pronghorn

 Under the current statewide regulations, TPWD determines the harvest quota and issues permits directly to landowners for surplus pronghorn.
-With the experimental season, landowners or their agents within selected pronghorn herd units (8, 17, 25; see inset map) in the northwest and northeast Panhandle would determine the harvest quota and control buck pronghorn harvest on their property during the three-year pilot project.
+With the experimental season, landowners or their agents within selected pronghorn herd units (8, 17, 25; see inset map) in the northwest and northeast Panhandle would determine the harvest quota and control buck pronghorn harvest on their property during the pilot project.
 To comply with tagging requirements hunters will be required to obtain a free experimental buck permit at numerous locations across the state starting August 15.
 Hunters will also be required to present their harvest at a mandatory check station within 24 hours of harvest.

 Information for Experimental Pronghorn Season | PDF